 4 Days in Key West, Florida: Travel Guide

-My first impression of the Florida Keys was how stunning it is and how it felt like we were on a tropical island abroad.
-Why go to the Caribbean when you have Key West right here in the US?
-The water is the beautiful, crystal clear blue that you dream about all winter.
+My first impression of the Florida Keys was how stunning it is and that it felt like a tropical island with its beautiful, crystal clear blue water.
+Why go to the whole way to the Caribbean when you have Key West right here in the USA?

 In this Key West travel guide, you’ll learn everything I did on my 4-day Key West itinerary, including where to eat and drink, what to see and do, where to stay, and more:

-• Where to Stay in Key West, as well as the best beachfront hotels in Key West, especially on a mother-daughter Key West trip
+Where to Stay in Key West, as well as the best beachfront hotels

-• Best Restaurants in Key West, including the best Key West restaurants for sunset with a view and the best fine dining Key West restaurants
+Best Restaurants in Key West, including restaurants with a view for sunset and the best fine dining

-• Best Places to Drink in Key West, including the most famous bars in Key West plus where to get the best espresso martini in Key West
+Best Places to Drink in Key West, including the most famous bars plus the best espresso martini

-• Things to Do in Key West - since I traveled with my mom and sister, I’ll mostly cover things to do in Key West for adults, but many of the activities are family-friendly, as well as perfect things to do in Key West for couples!
+Things to Do in Key West - since I traveled with my mom and sister, I’ll mostly cover things to do in Key West for adults, but many of the activities are family-friendly as well!

-Let’s dive into our free Key West travel guide to learn everything you need to know to plan a trip to Key West!
+Let’s dive into our Key West travel guide so you can learn everything you need to plan your trip!

 Traveling to Key West & Getting Around

-By far, the easiest way to get to Key West is flying directly to the Key West airport.
-However, since it’s a smaller airport, flights will usually be more expensive than other options and will likely not be nonstop.
+By far, the easiest way to get to Key West is by flying directly into the Key West airport.
+However, since it’s a smaller airport, flights are usually more expensive than other options and will likely not be nonstop.

 The next easiest option is flying into Miami or Fort Lauderdale airports and then renting a car to drive the 3-4 hours to Key West.
-Before my visit to Key West, I had read reviews that strongly encouraged flying into Fort Lauderdale instead of Miami because even though the drive is 30 minutes longer than from Miami, getting through the airport to your rental car is significantly faster than at Miami.
-But silly me thought I’d beat the odds and get to my car so fast and save the 30 minutes… that was a mistake.
-Just getting from the gates to the rental car center at Miami airport took at least 30 minutes (and was very hectic), but then we waited in line for our rental car for over an hour.
-All that to say, I wish we flew into Fort Lauderdale and would highly recommend you do the same!
-Flight prices were very comparable and will be either the same amount of time, or faster, than Miami.
+Before my trip, I read reviews that strongly encouraged flying into Fort Lauderdale instead of Miami because although the drive is 30 minutes longer than it is from Miami, getting through the airport to your rental car is significantly faster in Fort Lauderdale.
+But of course I thought I could beat the odds and save the 30 minutes… that was a mistake.
+Just getting from the gates at MIA to the rental car center took at least 30 minutes (and was very hectic), but then the wait to get our keys was over an hour.
+All that’s to say, I wish we flew into Fort Lauderdale and highly recommend you do the same!
+Flight prices were comparable and will be either the same amount of time, or faster, than flying into Miami.

 Finally, if you live within driving distance, driving from home would be the most convenient!
 Plus, I promise it’ll be one of the most beautiful drives you ever experience.

-If you stay downtown, you do not need a car in Key West as you’ll have no issues walking everywhere!
-Golf carts are allowed on the roads downtown, so rent one for a really fun way to explore the city with some extra fun!
-If you stay outside of downtown, you’ll need to travel to most places by car: either a rental, an Uber or Lyft, or the most economical: booking a hotel with a free shuttle to and from downtown.
+If you stay in downtown Key West, you do not need a car as you’ll have no issues walking everywhere!
+Golf carts are allowed on the roads downtown, so rent one for a unique way to explore the city with some extra fun!
+If you stay outside of downtown, you’ll need to travel by car to most places: either a rental, an Uber or Lyft, or the most economical: booking a hotel with a free shuttle to and from downtown.

 Where to Stay in Key West

-One thing about Key West that most people don’t know if they’ve never visited is there aren’t many beaches or beachfront properties on the island.
-Almost all of the action in Key West happens downtown in the Historic Old Town, from exploring the city, partying on Duval Street, boating, and sightseeing, so I’d highly recommend staying downtown if that’s the type of vacation you’re looking for as it’ll be the most convenient and fun.
-But if your goal for visiting Key West is to relax on a sandy beach and you’re asking yourself “do any hotels in Key West have a beach?,” don’t worry because the answer is yes!
+One thing that most people don’t know about Key West if they’ve never visited is that there aren’t many beaches or beachfront properties on the island.
+Almost all of the action in Key West happens downtown in the Historic Old Town, from exploring the city, partying on Duval Street, boating, and sightseeing, so I’d highly recommend staying downtown if that’s the type of vacation you’re looking for.
+But if the goal of your vacation is to relax on a sandy beach and you’re wondering if any hotels in Key West have a beach, don’t worry because the answer is yes!

-If you’re hoping to stay closer to Key West’s most popular tourist attractions and Duval Street’s nightlife, here are some of the best hotels on Key West’s Duval Street, which are great for a trip with friends to Key West or a Key West romantic getaway:
+If you’re hoping to stay closer to popular tourist attractions or Duval Street’s nightlife, here are some of the best hotels on Duval Street, which are great for a trip with friends to Key West or a romantic getaway:

 Or if you’re traveling as a family, I’d recommend these kid-friendly Key West hotels: